 After five minutes of squeezing tightly on the brakes, the inevitable happened.

 All of a sudden, a disgusting smell filled the air and we started speeding down the mountain at scarily high speeds.
-Clinging onto Dave for dear life, he thankfully thought to put his feet down, creating enough friction for us to slow down and safely jump off the bike.
+Clinging onto Dave for dear life, he thankfully thought to put his feet down, creating enough friction for us to slow down, before steering us into the side of the mountain.

 Eight days of driving and we almost died a few km from the finish line.